Deep learning solutions to telescope pointing and guiding: INTRODUCTION

 The WIYN, like many professional telescopes, currently employs proprietary software, TPoint \cite{tpoint}, to generate a full-sky pointing solution.
 This regression model requires re-calibration multiple times per year, with telescope operators spending up to half a night acquiring benchmark stars across the sky.
 Re-calibration is required because pointing solutions drift due to myriad effects, such as motor wear, instrument re-mounting, and thermal expansion and contraction\cite{problempaper}.
 Moreover, the pointing model has highly non-uniform, time-dependent errors.
 In Fig. \ref{fig:azoffsets}, we show the historical typical pointing error as a function of telescope azimuth.
 Consequently on any given night, targets that happen to fall at high-error azimuths will likely be difficult to acquire.
 In its current implementation, these errors are neither systematically tracked nor reported to operators and engineers to alert users of a possible challenge (or mechanical issues).

 To improve the WIYN's overall operating efficiency and in particular enable NEID to meet its design targets, we are developing a novel method for generating an adaptive, accurate, pointing model using various neural network architectures.
-We have built a prototype model based on historical telemetry that can accurately predict telescope positioning within roughly $0.05^{\circ}$, compared to a typical error closer to $0.2^{\circ}$ with the current system.
+In addition, though part of the broader category of machine-learning methods that are not necessarily `deep', we also employ the use of gradient-boosted trees for the best results.
+We have built a prototype model based on historical telemetry that can accurately predict $90\%$ of telescope acquisitions within roughly a quarter of an arcminute, compared to a typical error closer to $90$ arcseconds with the current system.
 Moreover, such a machine-learning informed model does not require that any additional observing time be dedicated to data collection or re-calibration, as requisite data is gained through normal operation, and model re-calibration can be done offline during daylight hours on a daily basis.

 In Sec. \ref{sec:dlback} we provide an accessible summary of the machine-learning models we employ.
 In Sec. \ref{sec:acq} we describe the development of our prototype pointing model using nearly a decade of historical telemetry.
 We then continue in Sec. \ref{sec:track} to describe ongoing efforts to generate a predictive model for target tracking during an observing sequence to reduce unnecessary telescope slews due to inaccuracies in the underlying pointing solution.
 We conclude in Sec. \ref{sec:summary} with a discussion of future directions for our work.